JANE F. GALBRAITH BELL Obituary

 Messages to the family may be sent to www.brown-bennett-alexander.com.
 Memorial contributions to the Cottonwood Falls First Presbyterian Church, USA and the Lakeview Village Foundation may be sent in care of the Brown-Bennett-Alexander Funeral Home, 201 Cherry, Cottonwood Falls, Kansas 66845.

-To send flowers to the family or plant a tree in memory of JANE F. GALBRAITH BELL, please visit our floral store.
+To send flowers to the family or plant a tree in memory of JANE, please visit our floral store.

-You can still show your support by sending flowers directly to the family, or by planting a memorial tree in the memory of JANE F. GALBRAITH BELL
+You can still show your support by sending flowers directly to the family, or plant a tree in memory of JANE F. GALBRAITH BELL.Visit the Tribute Store